If you live in a state with a low vaccination rate, you're 4 times more likely to be hospitalized and more than 5 times more likely to die - Local News 8

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Deidre McPhillips, Mallory Simon, Elizabeth Stuart, Rebekah Riess and Melissa Alonso contributed to this report.
+CNN’s Melissa Alonso, Lauren Mascarenhas, Deidre McPhillips, Rebekah Riess, Andy Rose, Mallory Simon, and Elizabeth Stuart contributed to this report.

 Comments